alice-i-cecile/rfcs/rfcs/72-bevy-bounties.md

    1. Once a bounty has been failed, bids will be reopened.
    2. Bidders who failed a bounty will not be able to rebid on it, but may bid on other bounties in the future.

+### Implementation strategy

+If this proposal is accepted, we will need:

+1. A Bevy legal organization, capable of accepting and distributing funds in a trustworthy and legally-compliant way.
+2. A place for bounties to be submitted.
+3. A way for bounties to be publicized and tracked.
+4. Paid staff members of the Bevy legal organization to administer this process.

 ## Drawbacks

 ### The bounty program may be time-consuming to create and administer